planetlabs/notebooks/CONTRIBUTING.md

 to add your notebook to the list of notebooks using each AOI.

-If the AOI for a notebook cannot be satisfied by the the AOIs already in use in the repository, then add the AOI to the [repository_aois notebook](dev/repository_aois.ipynb).
+If the AOI for a notebook cannot be satisfied by the the AOIs already in use in the repository, then email <devrel@planet.com> to request that the demo data coverage be expanded to include the new AOI.
+Once approved, add the AOI to the [repository_aois notebook](dev/repository_aois.ipynb).
 Run that notebook through to the end to update [aois.geojson](dev/imports_test.ipynb).